avbase/pHashCalc/README.md

 ### License

- Copyright (C) 2017 The Λrrow Authors
+ Copyright (C) 2021 The avicorp Authors

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.